Frugal Car Maintenance Tips and Tricks: 15 Money-Saving Hacks to Keep Your Ride Running Smoothly

 A mechanic performing a thorough inspection on a car, checking the engine, tires, and fluids

 Regular vehicle inspections are key to catching small issues before they become big problems.
-I’ve learned that taking a proactive approach can save a ton of money in the long run.
+I’ve learned that taking a proactive approach can save much money in the long run.
 Let’s look at two important areas to focus on.

 Checking and Replacing the Air Filter

-A new air filter costs about $15-$30, way cheaper than the fuel efficiency loss from a dirty one.
-I once saved nearly $100 in gas over a year just by swapping out a filthy filter.
+A new air filter costs about $15-$30, which is way cheaper than the fuel efficiency loss from a dirty one.
+Over a year, I saved nearly $100 in gas by swapping out a filthy filter.
 Plus, it helps the engine run smoother and last longer.

 Pro tip: I buy filters in bulk when they’re on sale.
 It’s saved me a bundle!